mmgen/mmgen-wallet/doc/MMGenGettingStarted.md

 Alternatively, and more conveniently, you can list your three addresses in MMGen
 format:

-		$ mmgen-txcreate -a my_addrs 89ABCDEF:2,3.3 89ABCDEF:3,3.3 89ABCDEF:4
+		$ mmgen-txcreate 89ABCDEF:2,3.3 89ABCDEF:3,3.3 89ABCDEF:4 my_addrs

 Note that an MMGen address file containing the requested output addresses must be provided on the command line.
-In this example, the extra address in the file is ignored.
+Any extra addresses in the file will be ignored.

 Now hit ENTER, choose the transaction's input from the list (10 BTC, address 1F9495H8EJL..., txid 04f97185...,2), and confirm.
 If all goes well,